puglisij/mario/README.txt

 Pipelines
 --------------
 A configurable series of JSX actions to be performed on an IMAGE.
-This is configurable via Mario's UI.
+Pipelines are configurable via Mario's UI.
 * Currently only linear configurations can be created via the UI.
 For pipelines requiring loops, or other types of control flow, a custom action is necessary.
 Actions may call other actions from within themselves.

+Conventions:
+- A Pipeline can be thought of as generating as 'single' output file, and this is a good convention to follow to avoid overly complex pipeline configurations.

 Actions